AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - Font Editor
 - SDAT Viewer (WIP)
 - ARM Viewer (WIP)
+- OAM Editor (WIP)
 ### To do
+- Graphics Editor additional features (exporting and importing)
 - VX Export/Import to/from video format (Using the actimagine submodule)
-- Graphics Editor additional features (exporting and importing)
 - Find actual patches for the game to add to the editor's "patches" tab*
 - Find patches and tweaks that are helpful for playtesting purposes*
 - Level Editor*
 - Sound/Music Editor*
 - Tweaks/Physics Editor*
-- OAM Editor*
 - Game Logic Editor*
 <!---
 - 3D Model Viewer and Exporter/Importer*
-- In-game Cutscene Editor*
+- In-game cutscene Editor*
 -->

 *This feature may not be implemented/is not currently prioritized since I haven't looked into it and/or it looks/is hard to do.